xtoph85/KG-OLAP/docs/index.md

 ## Benchmarks
 The KG-OLAP system comes with a benchmarking feature that allows to run performance experiments.
 When executed in benchmarking mode, the KG-OLAP system produces two log files for each query execution.
-The first captures the timestamps of both the beginning and end of certain operations ("wall time"), e.g., the execution of the SPARQL query calculating the "delta" table.
+The first log file captures the timestamps of both the beginning and end of certain operations ("wall time"), e.g., the execution of the SPARQL query calculating the "delta" table.
+Note that capturing wall time has its drawbacks for microbenchmarking but in this case we think it is acceptable: We are not dealing in the range of milliseconds but several seconds to minutes for large datasets with millions of statements.
+Benchmarking mode also captures elapsed CPU time before and after operations.
+The second log file captures general statistics about datasets and query operations, e.g., number of total statements, number of computed delta statements.

 The `DemoRunner` class can be used to run performance experiments.